-The sprawl of our suburbs swallows gross amounts of energy and resources.
+The sprawl of our suburbs swallows horrendous amounts of energy and resources.
 These will finally serve much more collectively exciting projects.
-Examples include:

-- Revolutionary commuting alternatives. - Food self-sufficiency. - Local renewable energies' production and distribution. - Artistic performances more original and impressive than ever before.
+Examples include revolutionary commuting alternatives, food self-sufficiency, local renewable energies' production, and distribution, as well as artistic performances more original and impressive than ever before.